 The MELD/NLRB Subcommittee proposed some modifications to the adult MELD exception guidance in response to feedback received during the first round of public comment in January 2016.
-The Board previously approved guidance for four standardized exceptions: Neuroendocrine Tumors (NET); Polycystic Liver Disease (PLD); Primary Sclerosing Cholangitis (PSC); and Portopulmonary Hypertension.
-Hypertension.
+The Board previously approved guidance for four standardized exceptions: Neuroendocrine Tumors (NET); Polycystic Liver Disease (PLD); Primary Sclerosing Cholangitis (PSC); and Portopulmonary

+Hypertension.14 Because this guidance was approved in June 2015, the Committee did not include those sections in the proposed guidance in the August 2016 version.
 However, that may have led to some confusion, particularly for people concerned about PSC, because it may have created the impression that the Committee was proposing removing guidance for PSC.
 That was not the intent.
 Therefore, in this version of the proposal, guidance for all conditions, including the guidance previously approved, are combined into one document.
 The Committee also proposes clerical and grammatical changes to the existing PLD section to make it more understandable.